hashicorp/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

   }

   vpc_config {
-    # Every subnet must have an EFS mount target.
-Cross-AZ or cross-subnet mounts are not permitted.
+    # Every subnet should be able to reach an EFS mount target in the same Availability Zone.
+Cross-AZ mounts are not permitted.
     subnet_ids = ["${aws_subnet.subnet_for_lambda.id}"]
     security_group_ids = ["${aws_security_group.sg_for_lambda.id}"]
   }